Supermaxman/SerpentSuperAIsaacGameAgentPlugin/README.md

 Convolution2D(filters=512, kernel_size=4, strides=2, padding='same')
 Convolution2D(filters=1024, kernel_size=3, strides=1, padding='same')
 Fully connected layers used from flattened output of last convolutional layer to action probabilities and values.
-Modeled each action space seperately.
+Modeled each action space separately.
 More on this in Rewards section.

 ## Rewards
 I found that it made sense to explicitly model the multiple action dimensions for Isaac by splitting up attack and movement actions.
-This results in the ability to optimize these policies seperately from the same shared model, and also permits seperate rewards for these different action dimensions.
+This results in the ability to optimize these policies separately from the same shared model, and also permits separate rewards for these different action dimensions.
 The following rules were used for shaping the raw rewards.

 English description of rewards:

-movement is penalized when damage is taken or isaac dies, while attack is never penalized
+movement is penalized when damage is taken or Isaac dies, while attack is never penalized
 no attack reward if damage is taken during same observation
 if nothing happens then movement is rewarded a little for staying alive
 Movement and attack are both rewarded when boss damage is done or boss is killed